Deer Management Assistance Program

 What is the deadline to apply for DMAP?

-- Applications can be submitted at any time to immediately receive DMAP benefits.
+- Applications can be submitted at any time to receive DMAP benefits such as online resources and workshops immediately.
 Properties 160 acres or larger (DMAP Levels 2 and 3) should apply by March 1 to be eligible for a site visit and management plan in that year.

 Are there any requirements for DMAP cooperators?

-- Cooperators that enroll 160 acres or more (Level 2 and 3) are required to pay the enrollment fee, record deer harvest information and track the use of DMAP antlerless tags (if issued).
+- Cooperators that enroll in Levels 2 and 3 are required to pay an enrollment fee.
+Cooperators are also encouraged to record deer harvest information and track the use of DMAP antlerless tags (if issued).

 Can corporations, businesses, trusts or similar entities enroll in DMAP?

 - Yes.
-However, prior to successful enrollment in DMAP the corporation or similar entity must complete documentation that identifies an "authorized representative" who has the ability to make decisions on behalf of the entity.
+However, before successful enrollment in DMAP, the corporation or similar entity must complete documentation that identifies an "authorized representative" who can make decisions on behalf of the entity.

 What is a DMAP group cooperative?

-- A DMAP group cooperative is defined as an association of individual property owners or their representatives who are not organized as a business entity but are organized for the purpose of managing deer and other wildlife resources, and whose members have agreed to participate in DMAP.
+- A DMAP group cooperative is an association of individual property owners or their representatives who organize to manage deer and other wildlife resources, and whose members have agreed to participate in DMAP.
 Group cooperatives must designate a representative landowner as a primary contact.
 The primary contact will serve as the point of contact between DNR staff and other cooperative members.
+Group cooperatives can be comprised of public and/or private lands.

 What are the benefits of joining a group cooperative?